platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 sidebarTitle: "Customize"
 weight: -90
 toc: false
+description: |
+    Add some helpful dependencies, and modify your Drdupal site to read from a Platform.sh environment.
 ---

 Now that Platform.sh is ready for your Drupal site, it's time to make your Drupal site ready for Platform.sh.
 There are a number of additional steps that are either required or recommended, depending on how well you want to optimize your site.